tobiasraabe/otree_virtual_machine_manager/README.rst

 Overview
 --------

-**oTree Virtual Machine Manager** is a complement to the **oTree Virtual Machine Image** provided by Felix Albrecht and Holger Gerhardt.
+**oTree Virtual Machine Manager** is a complement to the `oTree Virtual Machine Image`_ provided by Felix Albrecht and Holger Gerhardt.

+.. _oTree Virtual Machine Image: https://uni-bonn.sciebo.de/index.php/s/0W9NFn2WfFSidx6

 Since doing research is time-consuming enough, this tool ensures that administrators of an `oTree`_ server do not waste their time on creating fully